-- After the acorns are hard, begin to melt the chocolate candiquik in a double broiler.
+- After the acorns are hard, begin to melt the chocolate candiquik with the criso in a double broiler.
 You will need a double broiler to keep the chocolate warm while dipping all of the acorns.
 I prefer to remove 3-5 acorns from the freezer at a time for dipping.
 To dip, place 1 acorn in the saucepan with melted chocolate.
 Use a spoon to spoon chocolate on top of the acorn, if needed.
 To remove the acorn use a fork to lift it out of the chocolate.
 To remove excess chocolate from the acorn on the fork, tap your wrist 2 times with your other hand.
 Scrape the bottom of the fork on the edge of the saucepan to remove more chocolate, then move the acorn to another baking sheet lined with wax paper using a toothpick to help get the acorn off the fork smoothly.

 - Continue this process until all of the acorns are dipped.
 Allow them to harden at room temperature.

 - To add the chocolate sprinkles, dip the top portion of the acorn into the chocolate then dip that portion into a bowl with chocolate sprinkles.